 3011B | Call-to-action is missing/inaccessible | There is no call-to-action URL provided in the campaign description, or the URL provided is inaccessible.
 You must provide evidence of a compliant opt-in process via either a live opt-in URL, or a URL to a hosted opt-in image (screenshot or mock-up).
 Update the call-to-action description to include the call-to-action URL and resubmit. | See the CTIA best principles for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.5 Choice and Consent |

-3012B | Call to action appears to have multiple types of opt ins in a single CTA which does not make SMS consent optional or clear. | All CTA's must obtain consent via proper consent mechanism for SMS.
-Update and resubmit. | This requirement is based on precedence (previously reviewed, approved and rejected programs) and inference.
+3012B | Call-to-action appears to have multiple types of opt ins in a single CTA which does not make SMS consent optional or clear. | All CTA's must obtain consent via the proper consent mechanism for SMS.
+Update and resubmit. | This requirement is based on precedence (previously reviewed, approved, and rejected programs) and inference.
 CTA's for multiple types of communication are not considered clear and concise or an appropriate consent mechanism as the end user cannot select to ONLY receive SMS messages or NOT receive SMS messages but receive other types of messages.
 See the CTIA best principles for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.5 Choice and Consent |

-Error code | Rejection reason | Recommended action | Reference or documentation to support requirement |
+Error code | Rejection reason | Recommended action | Reference or documentation to support the requirement |

 6001 | Opt-in message/Confirmation MT does not contain registered/DBA brand name | The company name in the opt-in message must match the registered brand name.
-Update the opt-in message and resubmit. | CTIA Messaging Principles and Best practices section 2.1.2.1 Confirm Opt in for Recurring messages |
+Update the opt-in message and resubmit. | CTIA Messaging Principles and Best Practices section 2.1.2.1 Confirm Opt-in for Recurring messages |

-6002 | Opt-in message/Confirmation MT does not contain HELP instructions (for example, Reply HELP for help) | The Opt-in message/Confirmation MT must include instructions on how the end user can receive further support from the brand regarding the message program (for example, reply HELP for help).
-Update the opt-in message and resubmit. | CTIA Messaging Principles and Best practices section 2.1.2.1 Confirm Opt in for Recurring messages. |
+6002 | Opt-in message/Confirmation MT does not contain HELP instructions (for example, Reply HELP for help) | The Opt-in message/Outbound (MT) Confirmation response to the consumer must include instructions on how the end user can receive further support from the brand regarding the message program (for example, reply HELP for help).
+Update the opt-in message and resubmit. | CTIA Messaging Principles and Best Practices section 2.1.2.1 Confirm Opt-in for Recurring messages. |

-6003 | Opt-in message/Confirmation MT does not contain opt-out instructions (for example, Reply STOP to stop) | The Opt-in message/Confirmation MT must include instructions on how the end user can opt-out of the message program (for example, Reply STOP to opt-out).
-Update the opt-in message and resubmit. | CTIA Messaging Principles and Best practices section 2.1.2.1 Confirm Opt in for Recurring messages. |
+6003 | Opt-in message/Confirmation MT does not contain opt-out instructions (for example, Reply STOP to stop) | The Opt-in message/Outbound (MT) Confirmation response to the consumer must include instructions on how the end user can opt-out of the message program (for example, Reply STOP to opt-out).
+Update the opt-in message and resubmit. | CTIA Messaging Principles and Best Practices section 2.1.2.1 Confirm Opt-in for Recurring messages. |

-6004 | Opt-in message/Confirmation MT does not contain message frequency disclosure (#msgs/mo, msg frequency varies, recurring messages, and so on.) | The Opt-in message/Confirmation MT must include the frequency at which messages will be sent to end users (for example, msg frequency varies, recurring messages, and so on.).
-Update the opt-in message and resubmit. | CTIA Messaging Principles and Best practices section 2.1.2.1 Confirm Opt in for Recurring messages. |
+6004 | Opt-in message/Confirmation MT does not contain message frequency disclosure (#msgs/mo, msg frequency varies, recurring messages, and so on.) | The Opt-in message/Outbound (MT) Confirmation response to the consumer must include the frequency at which messages will be sent to end users (for example, msg frequency varies, recurring messages, and so on.).
+Update the opt-in message and resubmit. | CTIA Messaging Principles and Best Practices section 2.1.2.1 Confirm Opt-in for Recurring messages. |

-6005 | Opt-in message/Confirmation MT does not contain clear and conspicuous language about any associated fees or charges and how those charges will be billed. (for example, "message and data rates may apply" disclosure) | The Opt-in message/Confirmation MT must include clear and conspicuous language about any associated fees or charges and how those charges will be billed.
-Add "message and data rate disclosure" in the opt in/confirmation MT and resubmit. | CTIA Messaging Principles and Best practices section 2.1.2.1 Confirm Opt in for Recurring messages. |
+6005 | Opt-in message/Confirmation MT does not contain clear and conspicuous language about any associated fees or charges and how those charges will be billed. (for example, "message and data rates may apply" disclosure) | The Opt-in message/Outbound (MT) Confirmation response to the consumer must include clear and conspicuous language about any associated fees or charges and how those charges will be billed.
+Add "message and data rate disclosure" in the opt in/confirmation response and resubmit. | CTIA Messaging Principles and Best Practices section 2.1.2.1 Confirm Opt-in for Recurring messages. |

-6006 | Opt-in message/confirmation MT not provided | An Opt-in message/Confirmation MT is required for all recurring programs.
-Update the campaign to include the required message with all required elements as outlined in CTIA best practices. | CTIA Messaging Principles and Best practices section 2.1.2.1 Confirm Opt in for Recurring messages. |
+6006 | Opt-in message/confirmation MT not provided | An Opt-in message/Outbound (MT) Confirmation response to the consumer is required for all recurring programs.
+Update the campaign to include the required message with all required elements as outlined in CTIA best practices. | CTIA Messaging Principles and Best Practices section 2.1.2.1 Confirm Opt-in for Recurring messages. |

 6007 | HELP message does not contain registered/DBA brand name | The company name in the HELP message must match the registered brand name.
 Update the HELP message and resubmit | CTIA Short code Monitoring Handbook for HELP keyword response requirements.
 HELP Mobile Terminated Program (brand) name OR product description.
 Additional customer care contact information (for example, a toll-free number, 10-digit telephone number) T-Mobile Code of Conduct V2.2 section 3.7 Business Recognition |

 6008 | HELP message does not contain support contact (email, phone number, or support website) | The HELP message must include customer care contact info (such as an email address, phone number, or link to a support website) informing the end user how they can receive further support.
 Update the HELP message and resubmit. | CTIA Short Code Monitoring Handbook for HELP keyword response requirements.
 HELP Mobile Terminated.
 Program (brand) name OR product description.
-Additional customer care contact information (for example, a toll-free number, 10-digit telephone number). |
+Additional customer care contact information (for example, a toll-free number, or a 10-digit telephone number). |

 6009 | HELP message support contact email address does not match the registered brand support email address | If an email address is provided in the HELP message as the customer care contact info, it should match the email address that was registered as the support contact email shown in TCR.
 Update the HELP message and resubmit. | This requirement is based on precedence (previously reviewed, approved, and rejected programs) and inference.
 More information about customer care and HELP can be reviewed in various sections of many Industry Guidelines. |

 6010 | Opt-out message does not contain registered/DBA brand name | The company name in the Opt Out message must match the registered brand name.
-Update the STOP MT and resubmit. | CTIA Short Code Monitoring Handbook for STOP keyword response requirements.
-Opt Out Mobile Terminated.
+Update the STOP response and resubmit. | CTIA Short Code Monitoring Handbook for STOP keyword response requirements.
+Opt-Out Mobile Terminated.
 Program (brand) name OR product description.
 Confirmation that no further messages will be delivered.
 See also CTIA Messaging Principles and Best Practices 5.1.3 Consumer Opt-Out. |

 6011 | Opt-out message does not indicate that no further messages will be sent | The opt-out message must clearly indicate that the end user will no longer receive further messages from the brand/message program.
 Update the opt-out message and resubmit. | CTIA Messaging Principles and Best Practices 5.1.3 Consumer Opt-Out |

 6012 | Sample message(s) do not contain registered/DBA brand name | The company name in the sample messages must match the registered brand name.
-Update the sample messages and resubmit. | This requirement is based on precedence (previously reviewed, approved and rejected programs) and inference.
+Update the sample messages and resubmit. | This requirement is based on precedence (previously reviewed, approved, and rejected programs) and inference.
 Ensuring the brand name in all messages will also help reduce SPAM complaints and is in line with the T-Mobile Code of Conduct section 3.7 Business Recognition. |

 6013 | Sample message(s) contain public URL shortener | Public URL shorteners such as bit.ly or tinyURL are not permitted to be sent in 10DLC message content.
 Update sample messages to use a branded URL shortener and resubmit. | See T-Mobile Code of Conduct V2.2 4.7 URL Cycling / Public URL Shorteners or AT&T Code of Conduct for AT&T Short Code and 10-Digit A2P SMS Messages Prohibited Messaging Techniques |